Accurate assessing and recording at initial contact, to ensure a quality account and follow the Victims' Code.

 Conducting a needs assessment

 The quality of officer and staff recording of initial accounts is important to any ongoing investigation, and accurate recording (especially of witness needs and vulnerabilities) is part of ensuring a quality account.
-Her Majesty’s Inspectorate of Constabulary and Fire & Rescue Services has often raised the importance of identifying and recording witness needs and vulnerabilities at the earliest opportunity.
+His Majesty’s Inspectorate of Constabulary and Fire & Rescue Services has often raised the importance of identifying and recording witness needs and vulnerabilities at the earliest opportunity.
 Conducting a needs assessment at an early stage is also a requirement under the Victims’ Code and is best undertaken at initial contact, to be amended later as required.
 A key consideration is to identify the steps required to enable effective communication, engagement with the investigative process and victim/witness safety.

 Identifying and recording witness needs and vulnerabilities are important to inform subsequent action by others, but also help the practitioner decide what immediate action is required.